Optimizing the Defensive Shotgun

 This is really user preference.
 I do not advocate a sling for fighting but for administrative functions such as freeing up the hands in order to perform a task such as climbing or dragging an injured family member/partner out of danger or reloading a secondary firearm.

-Finally, slings are context driven.
+Finally, slings are context-driven.
 Is this shotgun for home defense or simply for hunting or shooting in the local trap league?
-Are you a civilian, law enforcement officer or military serviceman?
-Each job/mission profile can affect your choice of sling.
+Are you a civilian, law enforcement officer, or military serviceman?
+Each job/mission profile can affect your choice of the sling.
 For example, if you are law enforcement and this is a cruiser gun then a single point you can easily loop over your head and go is nice, likewise for a home defense firearm.
-If you are military and may be standing post for a prolonged period of time or patrolling then a two point that facilitates walking and traveling or a three point which facilitates comfortable stationary readiness is recommended.
-A simple yet dependable two point such as the excellent VTAC sling from Viking Tactics serves multiple purposes or a single point sling such as the Wilderness Single Point Sling will often do the job for those of us concerned with protecting the home.
+If you are military and standing post for a prolonged period of time or patrolling then a two-point that facilitates walking and traveling or a three-point which facilitates comfortable stationary readiness is recommended.
+A simple yet dependable two-point such as the excellent VTAC sling from Viking Tactics serves multiple purposes or a single point sling such as the Wilderness Single Point Sling will often do the job for those of us concerned with protecting the home.

 Additional Shotgun Accessories

-Ammunition management is king with the shotgun so an on-board ammo supply is very nice to have, especially if this is a “grab and go” gun, IF you can handle the extra weight.
-There are a number of good 1-2 round magazine tube extensions available or a Receiver Mount Side Saddle is an excellent add on to the home defense shotgun allowing anywhere from 4-6 additional rounds to be carried without need of a pouch or bag.
+Ammunition management is king with the shotgun so an onboard ammo supply is very nice to have, especially if this is a “grab and go” gun IF you can handle the extra weight.
+There are good 1-2 round magazine tube extensions available or a Receiver Mount Side Saddle is an excellent add-on to the home defense shotgun allowing anywhere from 4-6 additional rounds to be carried without the need of a pouch or bag.
 Some of the newer competition models are Velcro hook and loop panels with elastic straps allowing the user to simply rip the empty or expended panel off the side of the receiver and replace it with a fully loaded panel.

 The Wilson Combat or Vang Comp Systems jumbo safeties provide a larger and more tactile surface area to contact when disengaging the safety, especially when under duress.

 Ammunition selection for personal defense could entail another whole article.
-For the purposes of this article my recommendation is 00Buckshot, #4Buckshot or #1Buckshot for home defense.
+For the purposes of this article, my recommendation is 00Buckshot, #4Buckshot, or #1Buckshot for home defense.
 Which one you choose depends on several factors to include: where you live; do you live in an apartment in a city?
-Who you live with; do you have young children or frequent house guests?
-How your home is set up; where is your child’s bedrooms in relation to your own?
-Federals “Flight Control” line of buckshot has consistently out performed other brands in classes for several years providing excellent patterning out to 30+ yards depending upon the shotgun, how it is set up and the abilities of the end-user.
-Recently I had the opportunity to shoot some #1Buck Flight Control from Federal. #1Buck is the smallest diameter shot that consistently penetrates the required 12″inches for effective man-stopping results; composed of 15, 0.28 diameter pellets it is less likely to over-penetrate than 00Buckshot.
+Who do you live with; do you have young children or frequent house guests?
+How your home is set up; where are your children’s bedrooms in relation to your own?
+Federals’ “Flight Control” line of buckshot has consistently outperformed other brands in classes for several years providing excellent patterning out to 30+ yards depending upon the shotgun, how it is set up and the abilities of the end-user.
+Recently I had the opportunity to shoot some #1Buck Flight Control from Federal. #1Buck is the smallest diameter shot that consistently penetrates the required 12″ inches for effective man-stopping results; composed of 15, 0.28 diameter pellets it is less likely to over-penetrate than 00Buckshot.
 Another option I recently had a chance to observe was the Hornady Critical Defense 00Buckshot which also performed quite well at distance.

-Keeping the shotgun fed with ammunition and the manipulations to do so are the most difficult shotgun skills, so get good them.
+Keeping the shotgun fed with ammunition and the manipulations to do so are the most difficult shotgun skills, so get good at them.
 Practice live fire at the range as often as you can.
-Also consider practicing at home with some dummy training rounds.
+Also, consider practicing at home with some dummy training rounds.
 BEWARE: Make sure you have visually and physically verified the gun is safe and clear and that NO LIVE AMMUNITION IS IN THE SAME ROOM AS THE FIREARM that you will be practicing with.
-Shotguns are a versatile, affordable, powerful, relatively simple to learn yet difficult to master firearm.
-A home defense situation will be stressful enough so stack the deck in your favor by taking control of mindset, get training and optimizing gear.
+Shotguns are versatile, affordable, powerful, relatively simple to learn yet difficult to master firearm.
+A home defense situation will be stressful enough so stack the deck in your favor by taking control of mindset, getting training, and optimizing gear.
 Optimize your defensive shotgun to best help you when you may need it most.